Proxmox-Cloud/pve_cloud/docs/bootstrap.md

     type: git
     version: $MATCHING_KUBESPRAY_VERSION
 ```
-* run `ansible-galaxy install -r requirements.yaml`, and run the setup playbook `ansible-playbook pxc.cloud.setup_control_node` to setup your local machine (this setup playbook has to be run on upgrade of the collection aswell)
+* run `ansible-galaxy install -r requirements.yaml`, and run the setup playbook `ansible-playbook pxc.cloud.setup_control_node` to setup your local machine (this setup playbook has to be run on an upgrade of the collection aswel!)
-* you also might want to create a `ansible.cfg` file on the top level of your repo with the following content:
+* create a `ansible.cfg` file on the top level of your repo with the following content:
 ```ini
 [defaults]
 # on recreating vms this will prevent issues executing the playbook